tylert/linux-pi-boot-camp/source/index.rst

 * suitable **power adapter** to power your Raspberry Pi
 * willingness to learn and have fun

-We are hoping to have Buyapi_ on hand with a table there to sell any items that you may have forgotten.
+The local distributor Buyapi_ will be there with a table to sell any items that you may have forgotten.

 .. _Buyapi: http://www.buyapi.ca/